 “Oh yeah, we all treat him like the family pet now.
 The boys leave paper and little twist ties out for him to play with.”

-“That’s sweet,” I said, meaning, that’s really fucked up.
+“That’s sweet,” I said, thinking, that’s really fucked up.

 Peyton smiled, “I know, it’s saved us from having to get a dog.”